Analysis | Will Judges Have the Last Word on Climate Change?: QuickTake

 1. Why turn to the courts?

 Activists and environmentally minded lawyers are seeking new ways to use the law to slow global warming and assign responsibility for the resulting economic damages.
-They’ve been given new urgency by President Donald Trump’s decision to remove the U.S. from the 2015 Paris climate agreement.
+They were given urgency by former President Donald Trump’s decision to remove the U.S. from the 2015 Paris climate agreement, a move that has now been reversed by his successor Joe Biden.
 Some believe courts are uniquely suited to impose controls where legislatures and government agencies have failed.
-U.S. states and cities seeking redress in the courts say it is the only avenue open to them as the federal government has spent the past three years trying to undo climate regulations put in place by President Barack Obama.

 2. Who are the defendants?

 In the U.S., it’s mostly the big oil companies, but energy producers and state and federal agencies have also been sued.
-Governments are the targets in much of the rest of the world, including Canada, Pakistan, India and Uganda.
+Governments are the targets in much of the rest of the world, including Pakistan, India and Uganda.
 In Europe, local and national governments have been sued because their clean-air plans fail to meet minimum European Union requirements.
 These include emissions caps that target older, less efficient diesel cars that are more harmful to the environment.
+In April Germany’s top court ruled that Chancellor Angela Merkel’s climate-protection efforts were falling short, saying the government was putting future generations at risk by delaying the bulk of planned cuts in greenhouse-gas emissions to after 2030.
+It now has until the end of 2022 to specify how it plans to limit global warming in subsequent years.

 Yes, human-rights arguments are a small but growing approach.
 Plaintiffs make the case that climate change has threatened or taken away the basic rights to shelter, health, food, water and even life.
 Arguments range from Colombian children’s claims that the deforestation of the Amazon deprives them of a healthy environment, to the assertion of hundreds of elderly Swiss women that their country has not done enough to protect them from rising global temperatures.

-They argue that judges should not be setting government policies.
+Some argue that judges should not be setting government policies.
 And they often say that the social and economic benefits from pollution sources outweigh the environmental concerns.
-That was the case South Africa made when it was challenged for building a coal-fired power station, since 16 percent of the population still has no access to electricity.
+That was the case South Africa made when it was challenged for building a coal-fired power station, since 16% of the population still has no access to electricity.
+The highest court in the Netherlands ordered the government to cut greenhouse gas emissions by at least 25% from benchmark 1990 levels.
+It’s still not clear whether the order is being followed.

 They point to the vast economic benefits created by their products.
 And they say that individuals, industries and governments willingly contributed to climate change through their use of fossil fuels.
-They deny seeking to mislead consumers about global warming and accuse plaintiffs’ lawyers of demonizing them in search of a big bonanza.
+They deny seeking to mislead consumers about global warming and accuse plaintiffs’ lawyers of demonizing them in search of a bonanza.
+Oil majors have taken steps to address concerns from investors and consumers about their environmental impact, but they’re under pressure to do more.

-Environmentalists have won major cases against the Netherlands, Colombia and South Africa.
+Campaigners have won major cases against the U.K., Netherlands, Colombia and South Africa.
 And pending suits have changed behaviors.
-Germans, for example, are avoiding buying diesel cars since more of them are getting banned from cities that fail to meet standards for particulate matter and nitrogen oxides.
+Germans, for example, avoided buying diesel cars since more of them might be banned from cities that fail to meet standards for particulate matter and nitrogen oxides.
+Stuttgart prohibited older diesel vehicles in its town center, following Hamburg, the first municipality to impose a partial ban.

 They’re seeking their tobacco moment.
 Anti-smoking activists and the families of cancer-stricken smokers lost claims against Big Tobacco for decades in the U.S. before the 1990s.
 A group of state attorneys general turned the tide by teaming up with top private lawyers to take on the industry in state courts.
 The victory resulted in settlements totaling $246 billion and permanent changes in the sale and marketing of cigarettes.
 It’s a model that climate change activists would love to duplicate.